I'm Thinking of Ending Things (novel): Plot summary

 The narrator, now an amalgam of different people, makes their way to the janitor's room and climbs into the closet.
 They recall how they wished they had given the woman in the pub their phone number that trivia night, but they were too shy.
 Jake hoped to meet her again, but that never happened.
 Instead, he wrote about her to live out their relationship as a maladaptive fantasy.
-The narrator ends up suffering a breakdown once his fantasy breaks down.
+The narrator ends up suffering a breakdown, once his fantasy breaks down.
 The janitor, revealed to be a middle-aged Jake, finds them in his room.
-He gives the narrator a metal clothes hanger from the closet and says, "I'm thinking of ending things".
+He gives the narrator a metal clothes hanger from the closet and says, "I'm thinking of ending things."
 The narrator agrees, straightens the hanger out, and stabs themself in the neck with the sharp end.
-As they bleed to death from their injuries, the narrator refers to themself as "A single unit, back to one.
+As they bleed to death, from their injuries, the narrator refers to themself as "a single unit, back to one.
 Me.
 Only me.
 Jake.
-Alone again."
+Alone again".

-Many of the chapters of the book are separated by conversations between two strangers who discuss a horrific incident that occurred at the school, implied to be a murder, but later revealed to be a suicide.
+Many of the chapters of the book are separated by conversations between two strangers who discuss a horrific incident that occurred at the school, which is implied to be a murder, but later is revealed to be a suicide.
 Near the end of the book, it is revealed they are talking about Jake.
-Jake was a student who dropped out of college 30 years ago and was employed at the school as a janitor.
-They talk about how he came from a farm, and that his parents had died long ago.
-They note how withdrawn and disturbed he became and that he used to spend much of his time on his own writing in notebooks.
-They discuss the discovery of his body and the notebooks, but it is only when they read them that they understand what happened.
+Jake was a student who dropped out of college 30 years ago, and was employed at the school as a janitor.
+They talk about how he came from a farm and that his parents had died long ago.
+They note how withdrawn and disturbed he became and that he used to spend much of his time on his own, writing in notebooks.
+They discuss the discovery of his body and the notebooks, and only when they read them do they understand what happened.

 Background

 Reid told interviewers it took him about three years to write the book, although ideas for the story had been with him for far longer.
-He drew on his experiences growing up on a farm in remote Ontario, and travelling Canadian country roads in total darkness.
+He drew on his experiences growing up on a farm in remote Ontario, as well as travelling Canadian country roads, in total darkness.
 Reid said that he left the novel's ending open to interpretation, and that while he has his own explanation about what the ending means, other interpretations are all "totally valid".
-He added that he appreciates books that "put some of the onus onto me to decipher and complete the story".
+He added that he appreciates books that "put some of the onus onto me to decipher and complete the story.”

 After Reid had finished the novel, he had trouble finding someone who would publish it.
-He recalled, "Just about everyone in Canada rejected it until Simon and Schuster made a modest offer."
+He recalled, "Just about everyone in Canada rejected it, until Simon and Schuster made a modest offer."
 The book went on to be listed on The New York Times Best Seller list, was translated into over twenty languages, and was made into a film.